Franz Stigler

-Oberleutnant Ludwig Franz Stigler (21 August 1915 – 22 March 2008) was a German fighter pilot and fighter ace in World War II.
+Ludwig Franz Stigler (21 August 1915 – 22 March 2008) was a German fighter pilot and fighter ace in World War II.

 He is best known for his role in a December 1943 incident in which he spared the crew of a severely damaged B-17 bomber.
 He escorted the plane to safety over enemy lines.
 The story was kept secret for many years, but in 1990 the two pilots finally reunited and were close friends until their deaths in 2008.
 Stigler died in Canada, where he moved after the war.

 Early life

 Ludwig Franz Stigler was born on 21 August 1915 in Amberg, Bavaria.
 His father was a World War I pilot/observer.

 Stigler began flying gliders when he was 12, and in 1933, he piloted a biplane.
 He flew for Deutsche Luft Hansa (the predecessor of Lufthansa) before joining the Luftwaffe in 1940.